 Authors

-• Robert Inglis Massachusetts General Hospital Division of Wilderness Medicine
+• Robert Inglis Massachusetts General Hospital Division of Wilderness Medicine, USA

-• Matthew Tobey Division of General Internal Medicine, Massachusetts General Hospital
+• Matthew Tobey Division of General Internal Medicine, Massachusetts General Hospital, USA

-• N. Stuart Harris Massachusetts General Hospital Division of Wilderness Medicine
+• N. Stuart Harris Massachusetts General Hospital Division of Wilderness Medicine, USA

 Keywords: